FarronF/limerick-council-meetings/meetings/2015/01/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 15th December 2014.md

 Update on the Arts, Culture and Sports Areas

+Mr. Damien Brady, Acting Director, Community, Leisure and Emergency Services
+---
-Mr. Damien Brady, Acting Director, Community, Leisure and Emergency Services--- presented an update on the Arts, Culture and Sports areas which included the following :
+presented an update on the Arts, Culture and Sports areas which included the following :

 • An overview of the library service including infrastructure, vision and service